-Wave Point Consulting Ltd. is a bespoke advisory practice offering strategy, international business development, multimodal transportation, logistics and trade infrastructure solutions.
+Wave Point Consulting Ltd. is a bespoke Canadian management consultant specializing in strategy, international business development, multimodal transportation, and logistics real estate solutions.
 Our purpose is to help organizations thrive thru overcoming the obstacles of moving goods and people to market.
 Since 2008, we have provided clients with a deep resource pool of senior independent experts who can quickly address key growth and efficiency opportunities of importance to small cap firms, mid-market businesses, and governments.

 Managing Director • International Business Strategist • Maritime Transport • Multimodal Logistics Expert

-Darryl is a transportation and logistics executive with expertise in international business development, cross-functional team leadership, and competitive market positioning, delivering positive outcomes with robust and sustainable gains.
-Quoted in leading international publications Bloomberg News, The Journal of Commerce, IHSMarkit/Fairplay and the Financial Times.
-Darryl has served clients from, or with projects interests in, North America, Australia/New Zealand, Europe, The Gulf Cooperation Council Region, South Africa and South America.
+Transportation and logistics executive with expertise in international business development, cross-functional team leadership, and competitive market positioning, delivering positive outcomes with robust and sustainable gains.
+Darryl’s mission is to help organizations overcome the obstacles of moving goods and people to market.
+Customers range in size from a $16 billion diversified international shipping company to the leadership teams of private and public-sector organizations.
+Darryl has served client from, or with projects interests in, North America, Australia/New Zealand, Europe, The Gulf Cooperation Council Region, South Africa and South America.

 Mr. Anderson integrates global macroeconomic trends with local market conditions, operational insights and regulatory knowledge to enlarge market share and maximize margin for small and mid-cap firms.
 He helps clients achieve the lowest cost delivery of products utilizing, road, rail, marine transport as well as other logistics options.

-Talented and inventive professional with a proven track record of accelerating revenue growth through the strategic and tactical development of transportation networks and process improvement driving revenue growth, cost savings, and market development.
+Talented and inventive professional with a proven track record of accelerating revenue growth through the strategic and tactical development of transportation networks, logistics facilities, and process improvement.
 Identifies and capitalizes on emerging business ventures to propel an organization to the top tier of its industry.
 Thus, driving improved business performance, shareholder value and creating competitive advantage.

 Mr. Anderson has established himself as a published researcher and author whose work has informed senior decision makers within government and in businesses across Canada and beyond.
-As a sought after provider of trade and marine transportation intelligence and advisory services, Darryl Anderson contributes to the Australian Journal of Maritime & Ocean Affairs, BC Shipping News, Canadian Sailings, Canadian Naval Review, Canadian Transportation Research Forum, the Journal of the Canadian Heavy Oil Association, Frontline Security, Maritime Studies, and Shipping Network, among others.
-He is a frequent media contact and commentator in news sources such as Bloomberg News, Business in Vancouver, CBC, Canadian Press, CTV, Douglas Magazine, IHS IHS Markit/Fairplay, The Journal of Commerce, The Georgia Straight, The Globe and Mail, Florida Today, Financial Post, Financial Times, SeaTrade Magazine, The Foundry @ Time Inc, The Tyee, The Times Colonist, Vancouver Sun and Wood Business.
+Quoted in leading international publications Bloomberg News, The Journal of Commerce, IHSMarkit/Fairplay and the Financial Times.
+As a sought-after provider of trade and marine transportation intelligence and advisory services, he contributes to the Australian Journal of Maritime & Ocean Affairs, BC Shipping News, Canadian Sailings, Canadian Naval Review, Canadian Transportation Research Forum, the Journal of the Canadian Heavy Oil Association, Maritime Studies, and Shipping Network, among others.
+He is a frequent media contact and commentator in news sources such as Business in Vancouver, CBC, Canadian Press, CTV, Financial Post, The Journal of Commerce, The Globe and Mail, SeaTrade Magazine, SAFETY4SEA, The Foundry @ Time Inc., Vancouver Sun and Wood Business.

 Senior Associate • Multimodal Freight Transport Economist • Logistics Expert